20 Long Distance Relationship Tips

 For Example, a study from Cornell University published in 2013 found that couples and long-distance relationships feel more intimate with their partners than those who live in the same area.
 They value what little time they have together during visits and even over the phone.

-So you have to engage your mind in your relationship and believe that you are so fortunate to have found such a fantastic partner.
+So you must engage your mind in your relationship and believe you are fortunate to have found such a fantastic partner.

 2. Maintain Quality Conversation

 Many couples think that they need to compensate for the distance by communicating.
-So they engage at the moment to moment texting all day long, but when you do that, it makes it more challenging to enjoy your days.
+So they engage in moment-to-moment texting all day, but when you do that, it makes it more challenging to enjoy your days.
 Because you always wish you could be together.

-Your conversations will start to get a little boring, making things worse instead of focusing on intentional quality communications where you invest in the conversation.
+Your conversations will get a little boring, making things worse instead of focusing on intentional quality communications where you invest in the conversation.

 It will create stronger bonds between you both.
 So if you have daily bedtime conversations, for instance, give a little thought beforehand to essential parts of your day to talk about that can help you.

-According to a 2013 study published in the Journal of communication – People in long-distance relationships were more likely to share meaningful thoughts and feelings with their partners than those who were not.
+According to a 2013 study published in the Journal of Communication – People in long-distance relationships were likelier to share meaningful thoughts and feelings with their partners than those who were not.

 The study found that long-distance relationships often have stronger bonds from more in-depth communication than normal relationships.
-So if you try harder to stay connected and to communicate your affection and intimacy, your efforts will undoubtedly pay off in the form of stronger bonds.
+So if you try harder to stay connected and communicate affection and intimacy, your efforts will undoubtedly pay off through stronger bonds.
 It’s one of the best relationship advice from me.

 Long-distance relationships are much more satisfying and less stressful when they are understood by each other.
 It is much easier to keep your eyes on the prize and more accessible to work together to get through the tough times.